syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/Appearance-and-Styling.md

 ### Configure dimensions of PopUp panel

-In the design page, define the AutoComplete control and set the value for PopupHeightand PopupWidthproperty
+In the design page, define the AutoComplete control and set the value for PopupHeight and PopupWidth property

 {% highlight html %}